neondatabase/website/content/docs/guides/neosync-anonymize.md

 ---
-title: Anonymize sensitive data with Neosync
+title: Anonymize data with Neosync
-subtitle: Learn how to anonymize sensitive data stored in your Neon Postgres dfatabase with Neosync
+subtitle: Learn how to anonymize sensitive data in your Neon Postgres database with Neosync
 enableTableOfContents: true
 ---